EURO GOVT-Hunt for yield boosts French bonds, Bunds ease

 By William James

-LONDON, May 25 (Reuters) - French bond yields matched their lowest levels since the launch of the euro on Friday, leading a rally across the currency bloc, as investors pumped cash into assets offering better returns than safe-haven German debt.
+LONDON, May 25 (Reuters) - French bond yields hit a 22-month low on Friday, leading a sharp rally in non-German debt, as investors pumped cash into assets offering a better return than that on the region’s safe-haven Bund.

-Though there was momentum behind buying of French, Austrian and other higher-yield euro zone debt, analysts said the moves were opportunistic and not a sign that longer-term investors were becoming more positive about the health of the euro zone.
+The growing momentum behind buying of French, Austrian and other higher-yield euro zone debt weighed on German Bunds, pushing yields further away from the record lows hit midway through Thursday’s session.

 “In the absence of bad news there’s a bit of a hunt for yield.
 Bunds are at such a low level I think there’s some strategic reallocations going on,” said Rabobank strategist Lyn Graham-Taylor.